Holbox Island Fishing

 The Packages Do Not Include:

-• International airfare to Cancun, Mexico, and return
+• International airfare to and from Cancun, Mexico

 • Ground transfers between the Cancun Airport and Chicquila